Estimated reading time: 2 minutes

 – As soon as the event starts, great participants and get to know them

-– Participate to the previous sessions, so that you get the context.
+– Participate in the previous sessions so that you get the context.
 You can also refer to these sessions in your introduction

 - Enjoy it!

-If you are well prepared, you will able to flow with crowd, be confident with your parts and…. enjoy it.
+If you are well prepared, you can flow with the crowd, be confident with your parts and…. enjoy it.